hecarson/utahsec/Meetings/2026-01-28-cookie-stealer/README.md

 ## Initial analysis

-Take a bit of time to explore the website and the code inside the [app](app) folder.
+Take a bit of time to explore the website and the source code of the website inside the [app](app) folder.
 Don't worry if you don't understand the code; this guide will explain the important bits of the code.

 The web application is written in Python using the Flask web framework.